Installation Instructions

 • ~/Vassal for single-user installations

-It is recommended to install in /opt/vassal
+It is recommended to install in /opt/vassal as a system-wide installation.

-Furthermore, you may want to do a flexible installation that allows you to quickly and easily change the VASSAL version you are running.
+Furthermore, you may want to do a flexible installation that allows you to quickly and easily change the Vassal version you are running.

 However, you are free to do the installation in anyway you want.